Spring clean your finances in 7 easy steps

 7. Get your groceries in the green

 A recent investigation by Guardian Australia took a look at where we get our fruit and veggies and discovered that major supermarkets are 'almost never the cheapest option'.
-Where should you go for your fresh juicy mangos this spring then?
+Where should you go for your fresh juicy mangoes this spring then?
 It turns out independent and Asian grocers seem to offer the best mango for your bucko.

 Ian Jarratt from the Queensland Consumers Association told The Guardian 'Consumers can’t just sit back and assume they’re going to be the best price here or the best price there because it doesn’t work like that.
 The system we have means consumers have got to play their part and be active, to shop around and compare values.'